We Tried the Most Popular Bacon Brands. Here’s What You Should Know.

 Our panel was divided when it came to the preferred thickness of their bacon slices.
 Some fawned over the thin-sliced brands like Oscar Mayer because they were able to chow down on several pieces without feeling full.
 Others liked the heartiness of thick-cut bacon slices and commended brands like Wellshire and Wright.

 When going out for your next bacon run, consider your preference and choose the bacon that’s right for you.
 And when you’re ready to fry it up, try our best bacon recipes.
+If you’re looking for a new way to cook bacon, try baking bacon in the oven.

 Curious what brand we use in the Taste of Home Test Kitchen?